thisisbbc/nicotine-plus-leech-nomore/README.md

 The Leech No More plugin is based on Leech Detector and adds an option to ban users that share zero file (aka 'Turboleechers').

 Installation instructions:
-- Simply copy the folder into your Nicotine+ 'plugins' folder (./Nicotine+/lib/pynicotine/plugins)
+- Simply copy the 'leech_nomore' folder into your Nicotine+ 'plugins' folder (./Nicotine+/lib/pynicotine/plugins)

 Improvements to be made in future versions:
 - [ ] Fix the buddy detection return